Match users in CSV import to user type attribute of Assets objects

 Web request body: Empty

-Check the option "Delay execution of subsequent rule actions until we've received a response for this web request" as the response contains the Atlassian account ID of the user.
+Check the option "Delay execution of subsequent rule actions until we've received a response for this web request", as the response contains the user's Atlassian account ID.

-Create variable in the rule to store account id of the user:
+Create variable in the rule to store the account ID of the user:

 Variable name: AAIDUser